szemod/DockerMonitor/README.md

 - **NSSM:** Used for managing the Docker Monitor service on Windows.
 - Inspired by the functionality of ctop for real-time Docker monitoring.

+## Planned future developments and features.

+- Encrypted password management,
+- quick BASH/ASH console for the containers.